 Segovia Castle (Alcazar de Segovia) was originally a fortress turned royal palace.
 Over time, it has also served as a prison, Royal Artillery College and Military Academy.

 Its Disney-like look makes it a favorite castle to visit, especially when in the Castile and Leon region.

-Price: At 9 euro for an adult, it is on the expensive side (ticket includes a visit to the tower) so if your budget does not stretch that far, don’t worry.
+Price: At 10 euros for an adult, it is on the expensive side (the ticket includes a visit to the tower, 7 euros without the tower) so if your budget does not stretch that far, don’t worry.